 The OLS estimates that this bill would result in an indeterminate, multi-year loss of State revenue to the Property Tax Relief Fund resulting from gross income taxpayers claiming deductions authorized by the bill.
 Some local governments may incur additional costs to produce affidavits requested by taxpayers attempting to claim this deduction, though the bill does not mandate any particular action by any municipal government.
+It is possible that State revenue losses and municipal expenditures may be somewhat frontloaded as the bill allows a taxpayer to deduct any expenses incurred between January 23 1, 2018 and the first taxable year following the bill's enactment, up to the \$45,000 cap.

-The OLS notes that in the Department of Community Affairs, there is currently the Lead Safe Home Remediation Pilot Program.
+The OLS notes the Department of Community Affairs currently administers the Lead Safe Home Remediation Pilot Program.
 This program is responsible for identifying and remediating lead-based paint hazards through interim controls to prevent elevated blood lead levels in pregnant women and children.
-According to the department's responses to FY 2020 OLS Discussion Points, this program remediated 403 homes at an average cost of \$6,230 for remediation work and abated 52 homes for at an average cost of \$14,436, not including administrative or program support costs.
-If one multiplies the average cost of the work to the number of homes, the total is approximately \$3.3 million.
-The Department also stated that the program had a hard time recruiting participants for remediation work and that most households preferred abatement work to remediation, which is more costly.
-This is only one of many programs that supports lead remediation and abatement in the State.
+According to the department's response to FY 2020 OLS Discussion Points, this program financed remediation work at 403 homes at an average cost of \$6,230 per home and abatement work at 52 homes at an average cost of \$14,463, not including administrative or program support costs.
+If one multiplies the average cost of the work by the number of homes, the total is approximately \$3.3 million.
+The Department also stated that the program had a hard time recruiting participants for remediation work and that most households preferred abatement to remediation, which is more costly.
+This is only one of many programs that support lead remediation and abatement in the State.

-The OLS does not have sufficient data on how many taxpayers have requested remediation, abatement, or replacement work since January 1, 2018, and the OLS does not have data on how much this work would cost given that each residential property will require different amounts of remediation and abatement work, and therefore cannot make a forecast for the future tax years on how many taxpayers will claim this deduction and in what amounts.
-Therefore, the OLS estimates that this bill would result in an indeterminate, multi-year loss of revenue to the Property Tax Relief Fund.
+The OLS does not have sufficient data on how many taxpayers have completed remediation, abatement, or replacement work since January 1, 2018, and the OLS does not have data on how much this work would cost given that each residential property will require different amounts of remediation and abatement work, and therefore cannot make a forecast for the future tax years on how many taxpayers will claim this deduction and in what amounts.
+Therefore, the OLS estimates that this bill will would result in an indeterminate, multi-year loss of revenue to the Property Tax Relief Fund.
 However, it is noted that a taxpayer is eligible for the deduction regardless of income, which may increase its usage and the State's revenue loss.